Cost Estimating – Rules of Thumb

-Manual Vehicle Dispatch, Load/Unload, No Central Controller, No Host Interface.
+Manual Vehicle Dispatch, Load/Unload, No Central Controller, Minimal (or no) traffic control, No Host Interface.

 Automatic Vehicle Dispatch, Load/Unload, Central Controller, Product Tracking, Multiple Path Options.